INAH 3

 INAH-3 is the short form for the third interstitial nucleus of the anterior hypothalamus, and is the sexually dimorphic nucleus of humans.
 The INAH-3 is significantly larger in males than in females regardless of age and larger in heterosexual males than in homosexual males and heterosexual females.
+Homologs of the INAH-3 have been found to play a direct role in sexual behavior in quails, rhesus macaques, sheep, rats, mice, and ferrets.

 Research

 The term INAH (interstitial nuclei of the anterior hypothalamus), first proposed in 1989 by a group of the University of California at Los Angeles, refers to 4 previously undescribed cell groups of the preoptic-anterior hypothalamic area (PO-AHA) of the human brain, which is a structure that influences gonadotropin secretion, maternal behavior, and sexual behavior in several mammalian species.
 There are four nuclei in the PO-AHA (INAH1-4).
 One of these nuclei, INAH-3, was found to be 2.8 times larger in the male brain than in the female brain regardless of age.